Ear Infections, Fluid and Hearing Loss

 The tube is pushed out as the eardrum grows.
 As this happens, the tube is designed to fall outward, into the ear canal.
-Once it is there, it does not cause any harm and may be removed in the office at any convenient time.
+Once it is there, it does not cause any harm and may be removed in the office painlessly at any convenient time.
 Sometimes, afer several months, it can work its way out of the canal and fall out of the ear entirely.

 Once the tube is out and the hole in the eardrum has closed, the child is once again dependant on his or her own natural ear ventilation to prevent ear infections and the accumulation of fluid.
 Tubes are placed to "buy time" and allow for ventilation while the child's ears mature; ideally, by the time the tubes are out, the child has outgrown the ear problem that required the operation.
 However, this is not always the case.

-About 15% of children will need a second set of tubes, and a smaller number will need a third set.
+About 10-15% of children will need a second set of tubes, and a smaller number will need a third set.
 Such children may have underlying problems which make them take a long time to grow out of their ear disease (such as cleft palate), while others are otherwise normal but just take longer to develop good Eustachian tube function.
-Long acting tubes make the chances of a second operation less likely, but this must be balanced against the greater possibility of persistant perforation (especially if they are not removed before two years).
+Long acting tubes make the chances of a second operation less likely, but this must be balanced against the greater possibility of persistant perforation (especially if they are not removed after two years).
 In each child, a number of factors go into the decision as to what type of tubes to place and whether or not they need replacement.